k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 ## Scoping

-The purpose of this initial step is to bind the session to a specific base business entity LUI and a specific AI Fusion conversation LUI, based on the leading LU IID and the session conversation ID.
+The purpose of this initial step is to bind the session to a specific base business entity LUI and a specific AI Fusion conversation LUI.

 By explicitly establishing this association (using the Fabric `GET` action), the system ensures that every request is strictly constrained to the relevant business entity and conversation scope.
 This prevents cross-entity data leakage, reduces the risk of context drift, and mitigates issues such as prompt hijacking or hallucinations caused by out-of-scope information.